-The documentation checklist containing details that should be included in the documents for goods outside UFLPA's scope can be found in Appendix A.
+The documentation checklist, containing details that should be included in the documents to demonstrate that the goods are outside the scope of Laws Prohibiting Child and Forced Labor, can be found in Appendix A.

 The Vendors are required to maintain the above documents in respect of each shipment of goods for a period of ten (10) years from the date of delivery of the goods to MAS.